mattermost/mattermost-handbook-1/source/people/hiring.md

 ### Screening Process

 1. Recruiters should screen applicants based on publicly listed requirements
-1. Promising candidates should be screened by the recruiter for basic culture and workstyle alignment
+1. Candidates that appear to meet the requirements should be screened by the recruiter for basic culture, workstyle alignment and technical skills

 ### Interview Process

-1. The interview process should be scheduled by the recruiter based on the interview plan prepared with the hiring manager.
+1. The interview process should be scheduled by the recruiting team based on the interview plan prepared with the hiring manager.

 ---